zelere/IPCV-VR/roll-a-ball-main/Report_XR.md

 - Eliminates confounding variables from unfamiliarity
 - Allows natural mode selection point in the experiment

+## Pilot Study Setup

+- Do a short tutorial for both controls (keyboard and Leap Motion) by collecting 4 items.
+The order is the same for all participants.
+They can repeat each tutorial as needed.
+- Do one timed run for each keyboard and Leap Motion.
+The order is random.
+Each run you collect 12 items.

 ## 📊 Pilot Study Results